1991 United States embassy sniper attack in Bonn

-On 13 February 1991, three members of the Red Army Faction (RAF) fired about 250 rounds using a military rifle at the United States embassy in Bonn, Germany.
+On 13 February 1991, three members of far-left militant organization the Red Army Faction (RAF) used a military rifle to fire about 250 rounds at the United States embassy in Bonn, Germany.

 The suspects fired at the embassy from a distance of about 500 metres from Villa Von-Weiß-Straße 8, located across the Rhine river in Königswinter.
 The incident was linked to the ongoing Gulf War.
 In a note left at the scene, the RAF said the attack was done to combat American imperialism and to get it out of Iraq.
-The attackers escaped their positions in a stolen Volkswagen Passat car and were never caught.
+The attackers escaped from their positions in a stolen Volkswagen Passat car and were never caught.
 The embassy received some bullet holes and broken windows, but no major damage was caused.

-The same G1 rifle was used by the RAF in the killing of Detlev Karsten Rohwedder afterwards.
+The same G1 rifle was used by the RAF in the killing of Detlev Karsten Rohwedder in April 1991.

 In October 2001, new DNA tests of a hair left in the passenger seat of the Passat revealed that Daniela Klette may have been one of the suspects.
-Klette is an RAF member who was already suspected in other attacks, such as the prison bombing in Weiterstadt in 1993.
-Klette remained at large until her arrest in 2024 and nobody else has ever been convicted for the attack.
+Klette is an alleged RAF member who was already suspected in other attacks, such as the prison bombing in Weiterstadt in 1993.
+Klette remained at large until her arrest in 2024.
+Nobody else has ever been convicted for the attack.

+In March 2026, it was reported that Klette had been charged by the Federal Public Prosecutor with attempted murder in 20 cases in relation to the attack.